derektypist/derektypist/README.md

+I am doing an Apprenticeship as a Web Developer with IT Career Switch.

 I have a diploma in Software Development with Code Institute (Second Class Honours).
-I have worked on FreeCodeCamp Projects, such as
+I have worked on Code Institute and FreeCodeCamp Projects, such as
 Tribute Page, Technical Documentation Page.

-I am currently doing coding challenges, e.g. Project Euler, Rosetta Code.
+I did Rosetta Code (e.g. Leap Year, Happy Numbers) and Project Euler (e.g. Coin Sums).

 Languages I can use:

-HTML, CSS, JavaScript, Python
+HTML5, CSS3, JavaScript, Python

 Technologies I can use: